ow-mods/outerwildsmods.com/nix/README.md

 if you are on the root folder of the repository.

-This flake will create a shell with all the needed tools to run the website, and will automatically run `pnpm run dev` on start.
+This flake will create a shell with all the needed tools to run the website, and will automatically run `npm run dev` on start.